KeikoShimizu/APIHub/packages/example/README.md

 >  - Create a new blank page without default <Layout> design (Header and Dashboard not include)
 >  - Implement Local Switcher menu on Header
 >  - Set new localized texts inside i18n (English, French, and Spanish)
->  - Set new fabicon and title on app Tab bar
+>  - Set new favicon and title on app Tab bar
 >
 > **Authentication page (Login, Signup, and Reset-Password)**
 >  - Change main logo on header
->  - Customize login option
+>  - Customize multiple login option
 >  - Customize side content
 >
 > **Create new page (Products page)**
 >  - Create a new page with default <Layout> design (Header and Dashboard included)
 >  - Set new router
->  - Add new Link tag on Dashboard
+>  - Add new page Link on Dashboard
 >
 > **Home page**
 >  - Customize Markdown text function